Hebrews 5:4-6 Commentary

 Phil Newton adds that "None of the angels were declared to be the Son of God.
 The same is true of the high priests.
 They were sons of Aaron, the first high priest in the tribe of Levi and father and grandfather of all who followed.
 Quoting from the second Psalm a passage already quoted in He 1:5, the writer now declares the uniqueness of the sonship of Jesus Christ.
 In that Psalm the ancient hymnist muses on the nations' rebellion against the Creator as Sovereign.
 Here he declares that God the Creator has "installed" His King-Jesus Christ the Lord-to rule the nations!
 How does he identify this King?
 "YOU ARE MY SON, TODAY I HAVE BEGOTTEN YOU."
 Even in the face of Neronian persecution these struggling believers could have confidence that God the Son reigns!
 They did not have to go on in fear but with confidence that His purposes would be accomplished because He reigns over the nations.
 The emphasis on "You are My Son" points to the Incarnation.
 He is the eternal Son of God without beginning or end; but He is also the Son born in time-born of woman, embracing a human nature forever.
 We could think of His reigning over humanity from his lofty heavenly throne without being human.
 But we could not think of Him serving as our high priest without being one of us.
 Thus the Incarnation is the declaration of the Son of God becoming a Son of Man, so that as high priest mediating the way for us, we might become sons of God.
 (Jesus Christ: Qualified as High Priest Hebrews 5:1-10) (Bolding added)

 Psalm 2 is a Psalm which is indisputably Messianic as shown by the fact that the NT writers quote from it in references that are clearly speaking of Jesus.
-The reader is encouraged to listen to the two part exposition (each about 45 minutes) of this great psalm by my dear brother in Christ, Tony Garland - Mp3 Part 1 ; Mp3 Part 2 (Or see the Pdf transcript Why Do the Nations Rage?).
-The Jewish readers of this exhortational letter ("sermon") to the Hebrews undoubtedly understood Psalm 2 and Psalm 110 (quoted in the next verse - Hebrews 5:6) as prophecies related to the Messiah, their Hope.
+The reader is encouraged to listen to or read the exposition of this great psalm by my dear brother in Christ, Tony Garland entitled Why Do the Nations Rage?.
+The Jewish readers of this exhortational letter ("sermon") to the Hebrews undoubtedly understood Psalm 2 and Psalm 110 (quoted in Hebrews 5:6) as prophecies related to the Messiah, their Hope.
 And so the writer buttresses his argument by quoting from Psalm 2:7.
 As you recall, the writer had previously quoted from Psalm 2:7 in He 1:5 (note) using this quotation to establish the fact that Christ was superior to the angels.
 Now in Hebrews 5 the writer quotes from this same psalm to help him establish that the priesthood of Christ is superior to the Levitical priesthood, for no Levitical priest was ever called the Son of God.

 Psalm 2:7 "I will surely tell of the decree of the LORD: He said to Me, 'Thou art My Son, Today I have begotten Thee.

-Psalm 2:7-note is also quoted by Paul in Acts 13.
+Psalm 2:7+ is also quoted by Paul in Acts 13.
 Upon Jesus' resurrection God is said to have declared Christ as begotten, Luke recording Paul's quotation from Psalm 2 stating…

 In a parallel passage Paul writes that Jesus…